RahulShagri/1D-Bar-Element-1-DOF-FEM-Solver/README.md

 # INSTRUCTIONS

-Make sure numpy library is installed, then, simply run the .py file.
+Ensure you have installed numpy, and dearpygui libraries.
+Next, run the bar_element_1D_gui.py file.